YigalTheEagle/eevee_R/README.md

 </br>
 In order to differentiate between when the IVR system says the ID exists or not, you must first generate both recordings.</br>
 You can use the 'enum' module of the client and send two seperate calls against the target IVR system in order to generate both recordings (currently the default is a 4 seconds recording right after the ID was DTMF'd in, might add the ability to change it if this tool proves useful to others). </br>
-Make sure to generate a recording with the IVR response of a "wrong id, please try again" and "right id, please type in your PIN" or whatever your IVR target says, so the tool will have both as "wrongID.mp3" and "rightID.mp3". </br>
+Make sure to generate a recording with the IVR response of a "wrong id, please try again" and "right id, please type in your PIN" (or whatever your IVR target says), so the tool will have both as "wrongID.mp3" and "rightID.mp3". </br>
 Once you generate both, you can easily send the tool to bruteforce possible IDs and it will automatically flag all those that did not contain the "wrong ID" response, while also flagging all those that contained the "right ID" response, giving you the ability to enumerate possible IDs.
 </br>
 </br>